rladigital/rla-static-site/src/pages/work/scania.md

     video: >-
       https://s3.eu-west-2.amazonaws.com/rla-website/Scania+V8+long+%26+wide+load+final+version.mp4
   - description: >-
-      An outstanding collection of brand-driven results:
+      Our work with Scania has resulted in an outstanding collection of brand-driven results which we are very proud of:

-      No.1 for brand awareness, consideration, likeability and impact.
+      **No.1** for brand awareness, consideration, likeability and impact.

-      From 14% to 22% sustained market share in UK
+      **From 14% to 22%** sustained market share in UK

-      From 8<sup>th</sup> to 2<sup>nd</sup> in-market position within 4 yrs for Southern Africa region
+      **From 8th to 2nd** in-market position within four years for Southern Africa region

-      Start of the ‘global market leader’ 5yr goal for China.
+      Our work with Scania has culminated in RLA’s latest major win – a truly exciting five-year project aiming to propel Scania’s market performance in China from that of a minor contender, to the largest global market for Scania by 2023.
     parallax: false
     stacked: true
-    title: In the end.
+    title: 'MEASURABLE RESULTS, EXCITING FUTURES'
 footer: /img/2674x1218-scania-kieron-owen-image.jpg
 solutionLookup: ''
 solutionsList: